 - Encourage friends and classmates to join the club.

 - Provide parents with information about the club.

 - Work with local sports stores or clubs and have a representative come speak to your club.

 Help Build the Whole Fuel Up to Play 60 Community

 Encourage students to log on to their Dashboard and report activity to achieve Level Three (30,000 Points) and be named a Fuel Up to Play 60 Student Ambassador!
 Having ambassadors at your school will help get more students involved and make your Play a success!

 Homefield Advantage: Check out this resource and share it with parents so they can see what they can do to help at home and at school.

 Just getting started?
 Here is something you can do without jumping right into the full Play.
 Let this idea get you warmed up so you’re ready to tackle the full Play!

 Host a one-day walking event.
-You can use it as a fundraiser for another Fuel Up to Play 60 activity you want to do or just do it to get people excited about joining the club when you’re ready!
+You can use it as a fundraiser for another Fuel Up to Play 60 activity you want to do or use it to get people excited about joining the walking club!
 Here and here are two examples of schools doing one-day events.